 Add a new module to the Webhook by clicking “Flow Control” in the Tools panel and dragging the Iterator module.

-Click on the Iterator and include the appointment_date_list.
+Click on the Iterator and select the “appointment_date_list” in the dropdown menu.
 Ensure the item name matches the appointment date field in your form.
-Then, click “OK.”
+Then, click the “Save” button.

-Remember to click the “OK” button when you’re done.
+Remember to press the “Save” button when you’re done.
 To execute the scenario, you can set up the schedule.
 Once completed, save by clicking the “Save” icon at the bottom of the page.

-Push the “OK” button and run the scenario.
+Push the “Save” button and run the scenario.

 Use case 4: How to connect the JetBooking plugin and Google Calendar?